skyv26/Employee-Management-System/README.md

 ### Usage

-To run the project, execute the compile button first and then run button on Turbo C/C++ ide to see the output using DOS-BOX.
+To run the project, execute the compile button first and then run the button on Turbo C/C++ ide to see the output using DOS-BOX.

 <!-- AUTHORS -->